mikecarti/AudioAnalysis-Visualisation/README.md

 # AudioAnalysis-Visualisation
-Fast Fourier analysis of multi-track audio-files with simple visualisation (analysis of frequencies and volumes).
+Fast Fourier Transform analysis of multi-track audio-files with simple visualisation (analysis of frequencies and volumes).